Jdesiree112/Technical_Portfolio/README.md

 Here I provide a thorough overview of my methodology, priorities, and tool usage for researching in preparation for designing prompts.
 This document details my professional standards for stakeholder-driven development.

-  * Expanding on this, you may also be interested in viewing recent problem-solving documents for **Mimir.** **[Here](CaseStudy_Mimir/Issue_ProblemSolvingCaseStudy/Issue-Solutions_Overview.md)** you can view an example of my workflow, problem solving, and evaluation-driven refinements.
-Also included are some performance metrics selected for publishing that highlight the impact of my strategy.
+  * You may also be interested in viewing development documentation for **Mimir.** **[Here](CaseStudy_Mimir/Issue_ProblemSolvingCaseStudy)** you can explore ongoing case studies documenting challenges, solutions, and iterative improvements throughout the application's development process.

 * **[Example Prompts](./resources/prompt-libraries.md)**